22 helpful gadgets, gifts, and other things for seniors to make living at home easier in 2024

 Turning the door knob doesn’t have to be a pain.
 These EZ Doorknob Grips makes getting into your home a breeze.

-Tight jars and pop-tops can seem impossible to twist off if your grips isn’t what it was, due to pain or weakness.
-Now you can still get into the pickle jar or coke can with one of these handy gadgets for the kitchen.
-This handy multi-function kitchen tool is great for water bottles, pull tabs, or this battery powered Hamilton Beach Open Ease Jar Opener makes opening jars even easier.
+Tight jars and pop-tops can seem impossible to twist off if your grip isn’t what it was due to pain or weakness.
+Now you can still get into the pickle jar with this battery-powered Hamilton Beach Open Ease Jar Opener.
+It’s a bit pricy, but it beats the other options out there that still require you to grip and turn.

 Here’s to great gadgets!